 A pose for the practised yogi, King Pigeon Pose is achieved by a reversed backbend, arching the spine and bringing feet to hands.
 This pose is excellent for releasing tension in the hips and backbone if you spend a lot of time working at a desk; however, you should only try this if you've already mastered the basic poses, and have warmed up beforehand.

 You can also use yoga wheel to make this a little easier (as pictured).

 Also known as the Half Lord of the Fishes Pose, this movement involves a lateral twist to release tension in the spine.
 Great for posture, this pose helps to free up any tightness in the lower back.
 Bring your arm across to rest your elbow on your knee and press to deepen the stretch.
 Make sure you maintain length in your abdomen and keep your other hand planted on the ground for stability.

 A meditative posture, like a lotus in a pond, this position is perfect for embracing the stillness at the end of a yoga flow.
 Make this pose more comfortable by sitting on a block, pillow or bolster, which will also help with any tension in the spine.

 Corpse Pose (Savasana)

-Although this sounds a bit morbid, it's a hugely uplifting pose in which to end your practice.
+This is a deeply meditative pose in which to end your practice and probably our favourite.
 Lie on your back, keeping your feet at least 60cm apart and relaxing gently through each inhale and exhale.
 Arms should be flat on the floor with palms facing upwards.
 Our favourite way to enjoy savasana is with a pillow or bolster under the knees to reduce strain on the lower back, and an eye pillow to aid relaxation.